12 Spatial Data Modelling and Visualization

 shape = guide_legend(title = "Infection Status")) +

-labs(title = "Simulated Locations in Central Africa Rep.",
+labs(title = "Simulated Locations in Central African Rep.",

 subtitle = "Synthetic Data with Infections Center of Mass") +